ummayhanee/expense-tracker/README.md

 # 💰 Expense Tracker

-A modern Expense Tracker web application built using **Python, Flask, SQLite, HTML, CSS, and Bootstrap**.
+A modern full-stack Expense Tracker web application built using **Python, Flask, SQLite, HTML, CSS, and Bootstrap**.

 This application allows users to securely register, log in, and manage their personal expenses with a clean and responsive dashboard.